lesiak/snippets-of-knowledge/AWS.md

 # Data Migration & Transfer
 ## Database Migration Service
 - [What is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)
+   > With AWS DMS, you can discover your source data stores, convert your source schemas, and migrate your data.
+   >
+   > - To discover your source data infrastructure, you can use DMS Fleet Advisor.
+This service collects data from your on-premises database and analytic servers, and builds an inventory of servers, databases, and schemas that you can migrate to the AWS Cloud.
+   > - To migrate to a different database engine, you can use DMS Schema Conversion.
+This service automatically assesses and converts your source schemas to a new target engine.
+Alternatively, you can download the AWS Schema Conversion Tool (AWS SCT) to your local PC to convert your source schemas.
+   > - After you convert your source schemas and apply the converted code to your target database, you can use AWS DMS to migrate your data.
+You can perform one-time migrations or replicate ongoing changes to keep sources and targets in sync.
+Because AWS DMS is a part of the AWS Cloud, you get the cost efficiency, speed to market, security, and flexibility that AWS services offer.
 - [Using an Amazon DynamoDB database as a target for AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.DynamoDB.html)
 - [Creating tasks for ongoing replication using AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html)
   > You can create an AWS DMS task that captures ongoing changes from the source data store.
 You can do this capture while you are migrating your data.
 You can also create a task that captures ongoing changes after you complete your initial (full-load) migration to a supported target data store.
 This process is called ongoing replication or change data capture (CDC).
 AWS DMS uses this process when replicating ongoing changes from a source data store.
 This process works by collecting changes to the database logs using the database engine's native API.